CONNECT-platform/codedoc-docs/docs/md/index.md

 > >
 > > ![header](https://raw.githubusercontent.com/CONNECT-platform/codedoc/master/repo-banner-dark.svg?sanitize=true)

-**CODEDOC** is an open-source tool that helps you with creating beautiful modern software documentation that you can easily host on GitHub Pages (or on similar hosting services), by creating a JAMStack app from your markdown files.
+**CODEDOC** is an open-source tool that helps you with creating beautiful and modern software documentation.
+It creates a JAMStack app from your markdown files that you can easily deploy on services such as GitHub Pages.

 ```bash
 npm i -g @codedoc/cli             # --> click on each line to copy it